 I use the Forex Calendar from forexfactory.com to keep track of economic data.
-Statistically I have found that avoiding high impact news releases is not beneficial; in fact, by ignoring most news releases, I end up making more profit...
+Statistically I have found that I do not need to avoid trading during high impact news releases.
+In fact, by trading through most news releases, I end up making more profit…

 … Why is this?

 Banks and other large trading institutions pay millions for analysts and data feeds; this allows them to make educated guess about upcoming economic data releases.
 These guesses are factored into price before the data is released.

 If a trade set up forms before a major economic data release, it can be a sign that large institutions are position themselves for the release.
 If price action is telling you to short, there is usually a reason!